jai2dev/mlAWSdeployFlaskApp/README.md

-# Deploy a flask app to aws EC2 server
+# Deploy a flask app to aws EC2 instance
 1. Problem Statement: loan eligibility for an applicant based on their information
 2. template folder contains the UI page
 3. model.pk is model binary